-- the Fund and the Fund's underlying mutual funds and ETF's held by the Fund may use derivatives to implement their investment strategy.
-Derivatives, such as futures, forward contracts, swaps and other derivative instruments may be used for hedging purposes, or to, among other things: - reduce the impact of foreign exchange rates volatility.
+- the Fund and the Fund's underlying mutual funds and ETF's held by the Fund may use derivatives, such as forward contracts and swaps to implement their investment strategy.
+The Fund's underlying mutual funds may use futures.
+These derivative instruments may be used for hedging purposes, or to, among other things: - reduce the impact of foreign exchange rates volatility.
 For example, the Fund, the underlying mutual funds and ETF's manager may attempt to reduce the impact on return of exchange rates fluctuations by using currency futures or forward contracts; - closely replicate the performance of an index.
-For example, the Fund, the Fund' underlying mutual funds and ETF's may momentarily use derivatives contracts to capitalize on the return of a related index while gradually investing its liquidity according to its mandate; - the Fund does not intend to invest more than 5% of its net assets in emerging markets equity securities: - to be included in the portfolio, an ETF must preferably be listed in North America; and - before being included in the portfolio, ETFs and a mutual funds will be analyzed on criteria regarding their composition, performance, structure, liquidity, assets under management, hedging strategy and other criteria the Manager may deem appropriate.
+For example, the Fund, the Fund' underlying mutual funds and ETF's may momentarily use derivatives contracts to capitalize on the return of a related index while gradually investing its liquidity according to its mandate; - the Fund does not intend to invest more than 7% of its net assets in emerging markets equity securities; - to be included in the portfolio, an ETF must preferably be listed in North America; and - before being included in the portfolio, ETFs and a mutual funds will be analyzed on criteria regarding their composition, performance, structure, liquidity, assets under management, hedging strategy and other criteria the Manager may deem appropriate.
 The selected ETFs and mutual funds should attempt to track an industry or sector specific index.